-Delivering high-quality work on our clients’ prestigious and complex mandates has seen BLP earn a reputation as a ‘go-to’ international law firm for Israeli companies, financial institutions, ultra high-net worth individuals and their advisers.
+Delivering high-quality work on our clients’ prestigious and complex mandates has seen Bryan Cave Leighton Paisner earn a reputation as a ‘go-to’ international law firm for Israeli companies, financial institutions, ultra-high-net worth individuals and their advisers.

-Neither Berwin Leighton Paisner LLP nor any of the lawyers in our Israel Business Group is authorised to practice Israeli law.
+Neither Bryan Cave Leighton Paisner nor any of the lawyers in our Israel Business Group is authorised to practice Israeli law.
 For further information, please see our legal notices.

 Advising Bank Hapoalim on the global medium-term note (GMTN) programme of its subsidiary Hapoalim International.

 Advised Aurec, leading a consortium of Israeli institutional investors, on the €236m acquisition of Eschborn Plaza in the Frankfurt area from two closed-ended funds managed by Commerz Real.